Bayesian Optimization with Safety Constraints: Safe and Automatic Parameter Tuning in Robotics: Background

 \subsection{Safe Bayesian Optimization (\textsc{SafeOpt})}

-In this paper, we extend the safe optimization algorithm \textsc{SafeOpt}~\cite{Sui2015Safe} to multiple constraints. \textsc{SafeOpt} is a Bayesian optimization algorithm, see~\cref{sec:bayesian_optimization}.
-However, instead of optimizing the underlying function~$f(\mb{a})$ globally, it restricts itself to a safe set of parameters that achieve a certain minimum performance with high probability.
+In this paper, we extend the safe optimization algorithm \textsc{SafeOpt}~\citep{Sui2015Safe} to multiple constraints. \textsc{SafeOpt} is a Bayesian optimization algorithm, see~\cref{sec:bayesian_optimization}.
+However, instead of optimizing the underlying performance function~$f(\mb{a})$ globally, it restricts itself to a safe set of parameters that achieve a certain minimum performance with high probability.
 This safe set is not known initially, but is estimated after each function evaluation.
-In this context, the challenge is to find an appropriate evaluation strategy similar to~\cref{math:gp_ucb}, which at each iteration~$n$ not only aims to find the global maximum within the currently known safe set (exploitation), but also aims to increase the set of controllers that are known to be safe (exploration). \textsc{SafeOpt}~\cite{Sui2015Safe} trades off between these two sets by choosing for the next experiment the parameters inside the safe set about whose performance we are most uncertain.
+In this setting, the challenge is to find an appropriate evaluation strategy similar to~\cref{math:gp_ucb}, which at each iteration~$n$ not only aims to find the global maximum within the currently known safe set (exploitation), but also aims to increase the set of controllers that are known to be safe (exploration). \textsc{SafeOpt} trades off between these two sets by choosing for the next experiment the parameters inside the safe set about whose performance we are the most uncertain.

-\section{\textsc{SAFEOPT-MC} (MULTIPLE CONSTRAINTS)}
+\section{\textsc{SAFEOPT-MC} (Multiple Constraints)}

 In this section, we introduce the~\textsc{SafeOpt-MC} algorithm for multiple constraints and discuss its theoretical properties.
-Since the goal of the algorithm is to solve~\cref{math:global_optimization_problem} by sampling, we will consider two important properties: the ability \textit{(i)} to expand the region of the optimization problem that is known to be feasible or safe as much as possible without violating the constraints, and \textit{(ii)} to find the optimal parameters within this safe set.
+The goal of the algorithm is to solve~\cref{math:global_optimization_problem} by evaluating different parameters from the domain~$\mathcal{A}$ without violating the safety constraints.
+To this end, any algorithm has to consider two important properties: \begin{enumerate}[label=(\roman*)] \item Expanding the region of the optimization problem that is known to be feasible or safe as much as possible without violating the constraints, \item Finding the optimal parameters within the current safe set. \end{enumerate} For objective~$\textit{i)}$, we need quantify the size of the safe set.
+To do this in a tractable manner, we focus on finite sets~$\mathcal{A}$ in the following.
+However, heuristic extensions to continuous domains exist~\citep{Duivenvoorden2017Constrained}.